 - Loss of companionship or consortium

-Knowing When a Settlement Offer Is Fair
+Knowing When a Settlement Offer Is Fair for a TBI

-If someone else caused your injuries, they are legally liable for the damages.
+If someone else caused your traumatic brain injuries, they are legally liable for the damages.
 However, the burden is on the victim to bring a legal case.
+When you file a case, the insurance company might send a quick settlement offer.
+Beware of this.
+The first offer is usually a lowball amount.

 You will want to know how a fair settlement looks.
 Fair compensation should:

-- Cover all of your accident-related damages
+- Cover all your accident-related damages

 - Hold the at-fault party fully responsible